brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/ratfolk.md

 **Gunslinger** : Add a +1/2 bonus on initiative checks when the gunslinger has at least 1 grit point.

 **Monk** : Add +1 feet to the speed the monk can move while making a [Stealth](skill_dir/stealth#_stealth) check without taking a penalty.
-This has no effect unless the monk has selected this reward five times (or another increment of five.
-This does not allow the monk to use [Stealth](skill_dir/stealth#_stealth while running or charging.
+This has no effect unless the monk has selected this reward five times (or another increment of five).
+This does not allow the monk to use [Stealth](skills/stealth#_stealth) while running or charging.

 **Ranger** : Add +1 to an animal companion's CMD when adjacent to the ranger.
 If the ranger ever replaces his animal companion, the new animal companion gains this bonus.